Dinesh Bhugra: Education work

 As president (2008–2011) and dean (2003–2008) of the Royal College of Psychiatrists he led on education issues and introduced new curricula, new assessment schemes and made the MRCPsych examination accessible to psychiatry trainees across the globe.

 Personal life

-Bhugra was born in Yamana Nagar in India, where he won the National Science Talent Search Scholarship to attend medical school at the Armed Forces Medical College at Poona University.
+Bhugra was born in Yamunanagar in India, where he won the National Science Talent Search Scholarship to attend medical school at the Armed Forces Medical College at Poona University.

-He studied at Mukand Lal National Higher Secondary School, Yamuna Nagar.
+He studied at Mukand Lal National Higher Secondary School, Yamunanagar.

 Bhugra is openly gay.
 He has been with his partner Mike for more than 30 years.